UK Suppliers of Autoelectrical Parts to

 Van Conversion Specialists

-where a panel van , 4x4 or truck has been modified for specialist utility service or local authority use
+Panel vans, 4x4, & trucks modified for specialist utility service or local authority use may

-Portable tools for site work ,eg drills, grinders, saws, electrofusion welders, etc often operate at 110 volts or 240 volts.
+Portable tools for site work ,eg drills, grinders, saws, electrofusion welders, pumping equipment.

 Good lighting and power supply is essential in fleet support vehicles where breakdowns may be carried out at night.
 Onboard mobile welding systems are available from some suppliers.